MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 **Known issue:**

-If you notice that any of the buttons on the action cards are grayed out, it could indicate that you don't have the necessary permissions to perform the action Make sure that you're signed into the Microsoft Defender XDR portal with the appropriate permissions.
+If you notice that any of the buttons on the action cards are grayed out, it could indicate that you don't have the necessary permissions to perform the action.
+Make sure that you're signed into the Microsoft Defender XDR portal with the appropriate permissions.
 Most managed response actions require that you have at least the Security Operator access.

-If you still encounter this issue even with the appropriate permissions, try navigating to **View device details** and complete the steps from there.
-This should help you complete the desired action.
+If you still encounter this issue even with the appropriate permissions, navigate to **View device details** and complete the steps from there.

 ### Chat with Defender Experts